vincent-4/lotus/docs/approximation_cascades.rst

 You can set accurayc targets according to the requirements of your application, and LOTUS will use approximations to optimize the implementation for lower computaitonal overhead, while providing probabilistic accuracy guarantees.
 One core technique for providing these approximations is the use of cascades.
-Cascades provide a way to optimize certian semantic operators (Join Cascade and Filter Cascade) by blending a less costly but potentially inaccurate proxy model with a high-quality oracle model.
+Cascades provide a way to optimize certain semantic operators (Join Cascade and Filter Cascade) by blending a less costly but potentially inaccurate proxy model with a high-quality oracle model.
 The method seeks to achieve preset precision and recall targets with a given probability while controlling computational overhead.

-Cascades work by intially using a cheap approximation to score and filters/joins tuples.
+Cascades work by initially using a cheap approximation to score and filters/joins tuples.
 Using statistically supported thresholds found from sampling prior, it then assigns each tuple to one of three actions based on the proxy's score: accept, reject, or seek clarification from the oracle model.